Sorry, you need to enable JavaScript to visit this website.

 Possible aerodromes

-Failure to comply with the applicable regulations, non-compliance with flight limitations according to airspace or any other air regulation related to the use of an eventual surface may constitute an infringement of Law 21/2003 on aviation safety, which may entail sanctions and other measures in accordance with Title V of the said law.
+The exclusion of eventual aerodromes from the scope of application of Royal Decree 1070/2015, Article 2, does not exempt the operator from the duty to have the relevant authorisations in accordance with the applicable regulations and with the permission of the owner of the surface.
+Non-compliance with the applicable regulations, non-observance of flight limitations according to airspace or any other air regulations related to the use of an eventual surface may constitute an infringement of Law 21/2003 on air safety, which may lead to penalties and other measures in accordance with Title V of the aforementioned law.

 Contact